How to avoid the UK pension lifetime allowance

 What counts towards your lifetime allowance?

 The LTA applies to the value of all your pensions.
 This includes defined benefit (final salary) pensions and defined contribution pensions.
-However, the LTA does not include the State Pension.
+The State Pension is not included when calculating your pension values.

 The amount that counts towards your LTA will depend on the type of pension you have.
-The below table summarises a defined benefit lifetime allowance calculation and a defined contribution lifetime allowance calculation:
+Generally speaking:

 Additionally, some death-in-service benefits – employee benefits that are paid out as a tax-free lump sum also count towards the LTA.